gwynbleidd0014/Library/README.md

 ## Overview

-This is a simple 2 page website with 3 views, mobile, tablets and desktop, only html and css was used in process
+This is a simple Book library website, you can add and remove your books.
+Practicing work with Javascript Objects.

 ### Screenshot